-ANATOMY & PHYSIOLOGY SJPII: 1450 FDOE: 2000350 1.0 Credits/year
+ANATOMY & PHYSIOLOGY 1.0 Credits/year Grade level: 11-12

 Prerequisite(s): Biology and Chemistry NOTE: Core class, elective, has lab component

 This course will provide a study of basic human anatomy and physiology.
 Although essential aspects of function are necessarily included, the primary emphasis is on the human structure.
 All major organ systems, including the integumentary, skeletal, muscular, nervous, circulatory, respiratory, digestive, endocrine and excretory systems, will be studied.